B7CSTour/LongProject1/README.md

   + [Enter Longer Description of Artifact of Work]
   + Changes from cs.umb.edu:
 - Muhammad - Website Content Review - <Enter FileName Here>
-  + Resposible for conducting a comprehensive review of the existing CS department website to assess its content quality, structure, and completness.
+  + Responsible for conducting a comprehensive review of the existing CS department website to assess its content quality, structure, and completness.
 This involved a thorough analysis of the UMass Boston CS website to benchmark content standards and identify gaps in our own site.So, based on that developed the homepage for the CS website tour, crafting an engaging and informative landing experience that reflects the department's identity and goals.
 Additionally, developed the History tab documenting all key events in the CS department's history including it's founding, major program expansion and other landmark moments.
   + Changes from cs.umb.edu:
 - Martin - CS Servers & Technical Resources - <Enter FileName Here>
   + [Enter Longer Description of Artifact of Work]